 Because small dogs have more fragile necks and tracheas than large dogs, it is recommended that a leash be attached to a harness instead of a collar when walking your Russian Toy.
 It is also recommended that you do not leave a collar or harness on your Russian while in your home.
 Many times a collar or harness can get caught on things around the house and injure your little imp.

-Generally, the Russian Toy is agreeable and eager to please, making them very trainable.
-However, they are still terriers at heart, can be stubborn and will try to be the boss.
-Their clown-like antics and outgoing friendly personality make them great candidates for agility and trick dog competition.
+Generally, Russian Toys are agreeable and eager to please, making them very trainable.
+However, they are still terriers at heart, can be stubborn, and will try to be the boss.
+Their clown-like antics and outgoing friendly personality make them great candidates for agility and trick-dog competition.

 Recommended Health Tests From Parent Club:

 The history of the Russian Toy began with English stock and dates back as early as the 18th century when the English Toy Terrier arrived in Russia.
 Evidence of this can be seen at the Zoological Museum in St. Petersburg, where a preserved specimen of a small black and tan terrier from 1716-1725, stands on exhibit.
 The specimen stands approximately 14 inches at the withers with the inscription: “Dog of the sleek haired terrier breed named Lisetta, belonged personally to Peter the Great.”

 During the 18th century in Russia, it became popular to import English Toy Terriers.
 Socialites adored these dogs due to their small size and lively temperament.
 It became quite stylish to appear in public with a well-behaved small terrier at social events and the opera.
 The Toy Terrier became a kind of “living accessory” to those of the upper class.